Judgment

 These fears deserve to be acknowledged.
 They are not foolish or cruel.
 They arise from a genuine desire for coherence, responsibility, and moral weight in a complex world.

-What People Usually Mean by Judgment
+What People Usually Mean By Judgment

 In most religious and cultural traditions, judgment is understood as a final conclusion about a person’s standing in reality.